rotundasoftware/backbone.collectionView/README.md

 * __"updateDependentControls"__ ( _selectedModels_ ) Fired whenever controls that are dependent on the selection should be updated (e.g. buttons that should be disabled on no selection).
 This event is always fired just after `selectionChanged` is fired.
 In addition, it is fired after rendering and sorting.
 * __"doubleClick"__ ( _clickedModel_ ) Fired when a model view is double clicked.

-In addition, sortable collection lists fire these events:
+In addition, sortable CollectionViews fire these events:

 * __"sortStart"__  Fired just as a model view is starting to be dragged.
 * __"sortStop"__  Fired after a drag is finished and after the collection is reordered.